 Please note: The AODP program is currently under internal review with start dates and changes to the format of the program in discussion.
 We will provide more information as soon as it becomes available.
-NECO is currently accepting applications by September 15 for the AODP program, but it is very unlikely the program will start in February 2019.
+The program has been temporarily suspended for February 2019.
 A revised program may proceed later in 2019 or may be put on hold until details are confirmed for 2020.
 In the event the program does not run during the 2019 calendar year, we will hold applications for review for the following cycle and advise applicants on a case-by-case basis.

 All application and required credentials/application requirements (transcripts, test scores, etc.) must be completed and received by the Office of Admissions on or before September 15.

 Final decisions for acceptance are made by November 15 of the year preceding matriculation in February.

 You may download the form here.
 Please send completed applications to: New England College of Optometry, Attention: Audrey Burgess, Office of Admissions, 424 Beacon Street, Boston, MA 02115 617-587-5625 firstname.lastname@example.org.
 Paper application packets may also be requested through the Office of Admissions.

 The AODP application contains three essay questions.
 Answers to these questions must be typed or printed clearly and additional separate sheets of paper need to be used for each essay.
 Please see the application form for details.

 3. Transcripts from Each College and/or University Ever Attended